 - force When True, always compile, even if the executable file is newer than the source file.
-Used for Stan models which have #include directives in order to force recompilation when changes are made to the included files. - compiler_options Options for stanc and C++ compilers.

-• override_options - When True, override existing option.
+Used for Stan models which have #include directives in order to force recompilation when changes are made to the included files. - stanc_options Options for stanc compiler. - cpp_options Options for C++ compiler. - override_options When True, override existing option.
 When False, add/replace existing options.
 Default is False.